Dw4rfSt4r/python-project-49/README.md

-Brain-games is a console game, whith 5 games builtin: brain-calc, brain-even, brain-gcd, brain-prime, brain-progression.
+Brain-games is a console game, with 5 games builtin: brain-calc, brain-even, brain-gcd, brain-prime, brain-progression.

 ### Installation: